Masoudrzpn/Movie-Review-Sentiment-Classification-Dutch-/README.md

 # Sentiment Classification for Dutch Movie Reviews

 This project focuses on building a sentiment classification model specifically designed for Dutch language movie reviews.
-The goal is to classify movie reviews into three categories: Positive, Average, or Negative.
+The goal is to classify movie reviews into three categories: Positive, Neutral, or Negative.
 The model processes the provided CSV file of reviews by applying a variety of preprocessing steps, such as language detection, tokenization, sentiment handling, and chunking, to effectively manage long reviews.

 ## Problem Description

 The dataset consists of movie reviews in Dutch, and the task is to classify these reviews into three sentiment categories:
 - **Positive**
-- **Average**
+- **Neutral**
 - **Negative**

 The solution leverages several Python libraries and techniques to handle the reviews efficiently, including language detection, text preprocessing, sentiment analysis, and chunking to address long text inputs.